chloeandisabel/napper/README.md

 `use Napper.Resource` defines the `list/2`, `get/3`, `create/3`, and
 `update/3`, functions for this module.
-Optional `:only` and `:except` options liet you specify which funtions you want.
+Optional `:only` and `:except` options let you specify which funtions you want.

 By deriving from `Poison.Encoder`, `Napper` can turn your struct into JSON to send to the API.